HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

   - Attempting to turn off the E-coolant pump power.
   - Attempting to waste E-coolant if it’s not necessary.
 Doing this is cause for immediate termination.
 Reactor Operators may use E-Coolant for faster completion of a task.
 - An employee is trying to prevent you or others from shutting down the ECFR during Code Black.
 It doesn't require warnings, KoS is allowed if they try to stop you.
- - Actions that are considered as as interfering: messing with laser boost control, coolant controls, E-coolant controls, trying to increase pump motor strain to dangerous levels, and closing the button box to stop other employees from pressing the button.
+  - Actions that are considered as interfering: messing with laser boost control, coolant controls, E-coolant controls, trying to increase pump motor strain to dangerous levels, and closing the button box to stop other employees from pressing the button.
 (See [3.5 RO Cooperation](./3.5%20RO%20Cooperation.md))
 - An employee is blocking the controls in such a way that others are unable to interact with them at all, no matter the employee's avatar.
   - You must warn an employee to back away from the controls.
 If they ignore your warning, you may terminate them.
 The time before killing an employee is up to discretion of the guard.
 If the situation is dire, you are permitted to kill them instantly.
 - An employee is in a restricted area.